mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
-My research combines theory and empirics to understand labor market structure, boundary of the firm, money and barter, and housing.
+My work combines theory and evidence to understand labor market structure, boundary of the firm, money and barter, and housing.
 Here is my __[CV](/pdf/CV.pdf)__.
 You can reach me at [mbwong@hku.hk](mailto:mbwong@hku.hk) or DM me on [Twitter](https://twitter.com/mbwong).

 If you're a research-track student at HKU interested in economics, I'm occasionally looking for RAs.
 Feel free to email me!